DGK-Law-and-Cognition-Lab/crossculturallegalreasonableness/README.md

 ### Paper Results

 All results is analyzed and in visualized `LegalReasonableness_Final.Rmd` All paper results are included in the document.
-Knitted HTML document can be viewed `LegalReasonableness_Final.html`.
+Knitted HTML document can be viewed `LegalReasonableness_Final.html`, and can be accessed here[https://dgkamper.github.io/crossculturallegalreasonableness/code/R/egalReasonableness_Final.html].

 ## Software versions